nghiencuuthuoc/Drug_Discovery_Retrieve_SMILES_from_PubChem/README.md

 You need to prepare the text file in the following format:

 ***********
-An example of a file.txt
+An example of a drug_name.txt
 ***********
 Leqselvi